confluentinc/confluent-kubernetes-examples/security/userprovided-tls_mtls_kafka-acls/README.md

 ## Create the ACLs for each component

-You`ll see that Schema Registry, Connect, ksqlDB, COntrol Center - all fail to come up.
+You`ll see that Schema Registry, Connect, ksqlDB, Control Center - all fail to come up.
 This is because the Kafka ACLs that let these components create, read and write to their required topics have not been created.